In an attempt to protect ourselves from the sun's UV rays, it has, for the most part, backfired on us.

 Comparison of chemical and mineral sunscreen ingredient efficacy

 Here's a graph from the Environmental Protection Agency comparing all of the 17 FDA approved sunscreen agents and their efficacy for protecting against UVA and UVB rays.

-If mineral sunscreens are so healthy and effective, then why aren't all sunscreens made with minerals?
+Why aren't all sunscreens made with minerals?

 Mineral sunscreens tend to be heavier on the skin, and usually leave a white sheen.
 Consumers generally like products that aren't noticeable, especially if they are unaware of the health risks.